Restorative Justice International (RJI)

 b) provide guidance to advocates

-7. Recruit and educate crime victims to support the work of RJI.
+7. Recruit and educate victims of violent crime to support the work of RJI.

 b) host crime victim panels on restorative justice;

-8. Create and expand a legislative network inside RJI composed of:
+8. Create and expand a legislative network inside RJI composed of the following:

 a) grassroots supporters of RJI around the globe;